Backpage: Alleged victims

 On April 9, 2018, the US Department of Justice's indictment against Backpage was unsealed.
-It contains details about 17 alleged victims who range from minors as young as 14 years old to adults, who were allegedly trafficked on the site while Backpage was knowingly facilitating prostitution.
 One 15-year-old is alleged to have been forced to do in-calls at hotels.
 A second teenager was allegedly told to "perform sexual acts at gunpoint and choked" until she had seizures, before being gang raped.
 A third victim, advertised under the pseudonym "Nadia", was stabbed to death, while a fourth victim was murdered in 2015, and her corpse deliberately burned.
 The lawyer for Backpage operations manager Andrew Padilla stated that his client was "not legally responsible for any actions of third parties under U.S. law.
 He is no more responsible than the owner of a community billboard when someone places an ad on it".

 In October 2018, a Texas woman sued Backpage and Facebook, claiming she had been sex trafficked on Backpage by a man who lured her into prostitution by posing as her friend on the social media network.
 On April 15, 2019, a Wisconsin man was convicted on federal sex trafficking charges over victims who he brought across state lines, forced into prostitution and advertised on Backpage.
 On April 29, 2019, a Florida former middle school teacher was sentenced to 10 years in federal prison for buying sex with a 14-year-old girl who was advertised on Backpage.